 Enneagram Of Personality

 We highly recommend the Enneagram Personality Profile.
 It’s a part of the basic tools of our blended learning process.
 This tool can help you identify your burdens and also provide guidance on how to go about laying them down.
-The Enneagram Personality Profile is a set of scientifically validated questions that identify your default personality profile, a combination of 3 out of 9 basic types with one being your dominate (default).
+The Enneagram Personality Profile is a set of scientifically validated questions.
+This process will identify your default personality profile, a combination of 3 out of 9 basic types with one being your dominant (default).

 The Shamanic Journey

 This is another ancient tool that can help you identify and remove all the three greatest burdens.
 In this case, going below the superficial attributes of the conscious mind.
 The Shamanic Journey is a special doorway.
+It has undergone rebranding to make it more marketable.
+Thus, it is called creative visualization or guided meditation.
 It’s a tool of the subconscious mind and doorway into other realms of reality.
 Our spiritual essence and soul are dimensions accessible through this spiritual technology.
 When you use this technology, you enter a separate state of consciousness known as the Shamanic State.

 Shamanic State of Consciousness

-Michael Harner, noted anthropologist and shaman calls the fifth state of non-ordinary consciousness Shamanic State of Consciousness (SSC).
+Michael Harner, anthropologist and shaman calls this the Shamanic State of Consciousness (SSC).
 In this state, the brainwaves are also in the theta-wave area.
 Besides being self-aware, you project yourself into a “visionary state” of consciousness.
 You are both the director and participant within a landscape of non-ordinary reality.

-This state is probably the most ancient form of spiritual practice known as the Shamanic Journey.
-This spiritual technology has similarities across many cultures around the globe and also more than likely the source of modern religion.
+This state is probably the most ancient form of spiritual practice.
+You can find some version of this process around the world.
+This ancient pagan practice is more than likely the source of modern religion.
 We see modern versions re-branding it as “creative visualization” and “guided meditation”.
 The Shamanic State of Consciousness is significant for several characteristics.
 The person in SSC controls when, where, and how long they travel.
-By setting the goal of their journey they provide a level of freedom and control.
+By setting the goal of their journey, they provide a level of freedom and control.

 We use this ancient technology in our blended learning process.
 The best way to learn is through personal instruction with drumming.
 However, many audio tools are acceptable.
 One source we recommend is the book and audiotape by Sandra Ingerman, Shamanic Journeying: A Beginner’s Guide.